Why Western NSW

 How do I know if it's an incentivised role?

-‘Incentives offered’ will be clearly displayed in the advertisement.
+‘Incentives offered’ will be clearly displayed on the job advertisement.

 How long do I have to stay?